brodo97/NotifyMeSenpai/README.md

 # NotifyMeSenpai
-nhentai works notifier.
 Receive a Telegram message when your favourite artist publish something